Michael Nelson – Executive Director

 Tonito has a background in museum and art education from C.W.
 Post Long Island University.
 He is also a national exhibiting environmental artist who has focused on local environmental issues such as deforestation and endangered species.
 Tonito has studied and enjoyed birds of prey, botany and Long Island’s varied ecosystems.
 His passions of nature, education and art have been well blended for the environmental educator position as of April 2010.

-Stephanie Miller – Benefit Coordinator / Administrative Assistant
+Stephanie Miller – Events Coordinator / Administrative Assistant

 Stephanie is a graduate of SUNY Purchase, where she earned her Master’s in Modern & Contemporary Art History, and of Rosemont College in Pennsylvania, where she earned her Bachelor’s in Art History.
 After working in non-profit organizations in New York and on the East End of Long Island, her interest in supporting the local community and lifelong love of nature and the outdoors led her to the Quogue Wildlife Refuge.